 Said to be King Arthur’s birthplace, Tintagel Castle rests on Tintagel Island, adrift from the Cornish mainland.

-Steeped in legend, visitors can explore the ruins of the castle (currently closed to allow construction of a new bridge).
+Steeped in legend, visitors can explore the ruins of the castle.

 Thanks to informative panels around the site, you can learn more about the legend of King Arthur and the long and colourful history of the castle and island, also home to a Dark Ages settlement and the ruins of a Great Hall.

 Stepping onto Tintagel gives visitors the chance to delve into over 1500 years of island history.

 10. Merlin’s Cave

 Hidden away beneath the ruins of Tintagel Castle, Merlin’s Cave is believed to be the former home of the mythical wizard Merlin, a key figure in the legend of King Arthur.